Finale (Smallville): Filming

 Because the finale encompassed two separate episodes, each was filmed by a different director.
 Part one was directed by Kevin G. Fair, and the second part was directed by Greg Beeman.
 Beeman had been a regular director for the series during its first five years, but he had left after helping direct the fifth season episode "Reckoning".
 A fan of the series himself, he was particularly pleased with the way in which the various story arcs were wrapped up, highlighting the scenes in the Fortress of Solitude, the flash forward seven years, and the reappearance of Schneider.
 Production for the finale started in March 2011.
 The producers for the series were initially concerned that they had not filmed enough material to fill the finale's allotted air time, so additional scenes were filmed between Granny Goodness and Godfrey concerning the Darkseid mythology.
-However, a rough cut of the finished episodes ended up going over time, and the scenes were cut.
+A rough cut of the finished episodes ended up going over time however, and the scenes were cut.
 There was talk that these scenes would appear on the 10th season DVD, although this did not come to pass.

 The suit that Clark dons in the series finale was originally used in the 2006 film Superman Returns, worn by Brandon Routh.
-The producers of Smallville had been offered the suit worn by Christopher Reeve in the original Superman films; however, they turned the offer down.
+The producers of Smallville had been offered the suit worn by Christopher Reeve in the original Superman films, but they turned the offer down.
 Peterson reasoned that this was because it "didn't quite fit with our world".
 The final scene was shot to be reminiscent of the similar scene in the original 1978 Superman film, where Reeve rips open his shirt to reveal the Superman suit.
 Beeman and the rest of the production staff reviewed the scene to make sure that they filmed the homage correctly, but Beeman later noted that the iconic scene was "clunkier" and more "out of focus" than they wanted, and that people's memories make it seem more impressive.
-However, he was pleased that the recreated shot was the sequence to wrap up Smallville, noting that he "always thought that was going to be the final moment".
+He was ultimately pleased that the recreated shot was the sequence to wrap up Smallville, noting that he "always thought that was going to be the final moment".